-Claudia McNeilly is a food writer living in Toronto.
-She writes two weekly columns in the Canadian newspaper National Post where she talks about restaurants and food trends.
+Claudia McNeilly is a food writer and editor living in Toronto.
+She writes two weekly columns in the National Post where she talks about restaurants and food trends.
 She is also an editor at Canada's 100 Best, and served as a judge for Canada's 100 Best Restaurants in 2018.
-Her writing has also appeared on/in Teen Vogue, New York Magazine, Broadly, Munchies, VICE and a few others.
+Her writing has also appeared on/in Vogue, Teen Vogue, New York Magazine, Broadly, Munchies, VICE and a few others.

 HIGHLIGHTS & RECENT WORK

 Why you should ignore the stigma around ordering the cheapest glass of red or white on the menu and enjoy a glass of house wine - april 2018. national post.